 CB: Luigi Apolloni (Italy)

-Started his career playing in Serie B and C. He joined Parma in 1987, became a key member of the squad that guided the club from the Serie B to the top levels of European football, including triumphs in the 1991–92 Coppa Italia, a runners-up Cup Winners' Cup campaign in 1993–94, and two UEFA Cups in 1995 and 1999.
+Luigi Apolloni started his career playing in Serie B and C. He joined Parma in 1987, became a key member of the squad that guided the club from the Serie B to the top levels of European football, including triumphs in the 1991–92 Coppa Italia, a runners-up Cup Winners' Cup campaign in 1993–94, and two UEFA Cups in 1995 and 1999.
 Capped 15 times.
-He played in USA 1994 and Euro 1996.
+He played in 1994 World Cup Finals in the USA and Euro 1996 in England.

 LB/RB: Antonio Benarrivo (Italy)